rollypop/ODMR/README.md

     ...<4 lines>...
                         "and 64-bit libraries when using a 64-bit interpreter.\n")
 thorlabs_tsi_sdk.tl_camera.TLCameraError: Could not find module 'thorlabs_tsi_camera_sdk.dll' (or one of its dependencies).
 Try using the full path with constructor syntax.
 Unable to load library - are the thorlabs tsi camera sdk libraries discoverable from the application directory?
 Try placing them in the same directory as your program, or adding the directory with the libraries to the PATH.
-Make sure to use 32-bit libraries when using a 32-bit python interpreter and 64-bit libraries when using a 64-bit interpreter.'''
+Make sure to use 32-bit libraries when using a 32-bit python interpreter and 64-bit libraries when using a 64-bit interpreter.
+        '''
     - [ ] Find appropriate method of VNA to verify SynthHD sweep MW frequency for 10MHz per seconds.
     - [ ] Check producer consumer structure.